-- Read NAR's updated legal guidance of what to say about flood insurance. - Suggest they contact an insurance agent or legal counsel and ask if one of these provisions can help. - Sec.
-3 will allow less than full-cost flood insurance for property owners who: - o Purchased a property after July 7, 2012. - o Purchased new flood insurance after July 7, 2012.

-But not for property owners who:

-- Let the prior flood insurance policy lapse, but not if coverage was no longer required. - o Refuse to accept an offer for mitigation assistance from FEMA. - Sec.
+- Suggest they contact an insurance agent or legal counsel and ask if one of these provisions can help. - Sec.
+3 will allow less than full-cost flood insurance for property owners who: - Purchased a property after July 7, 2012. - Purchased new flood insurance after July 7, 2012.
+But not for property owners who: - Let the prior flood insurance policy lapse, but not if coverage was no longer required. - o Refuse to accept an offer for mitigation assistance from FEMA. - Sec.
 4 restores grandfathering.
 If built and maintained to NFIP standards in one flood zone, the property retains the flood zone's rates if remapped into a higher cost zone.
 No one can bait you into building to X feet, then switch in 5 years to 'rebuild higher or pay more flood insurance.'
 Read FEMA Grandfathering Rules. - Sec.
 6 clarifies that the full cost for flood insurance will phase-in for properties that are newly mapped for the first time into flood zone A or V after March 21, 2014.
-Will starts at preferred risk rates and increase 18-25% per year until the rate reaches full cost.
+Will starts at preferred risk rates and increase 18-25% per year until the rate reaches full cost. - FEMA's congressional advisory states: "lapsed policies receiving PRE FIRM subsidized rates may be